nasa/Common-Metadata-Repository/search-app/docs/api.md

 The CMR operating environment imposes a hard limit of 180 seconds on any request, after which a 504 error is returned.
 To avoid this, the CMR has an internal query timeout of 170 seconds - any query taking longer will time out and a subset of the total hit results will be returned instead of an error.
+The response for queries that time out will include the `CMR-Time-Out` header set to `true`.

 ### <a name="supported-result-formats"></a> Supported Result Formats